WrinkleDeficit/VQGAN-CLIP-ENVS/README.md

 # VQGAN-CLIP-ENVS
-Anaconda3 environment dumps for running nerdyrodent's VQGAN-CLIP locally with different models.
+Anaconda env dumps for running nerdyrodent's VQGAN-CLIP locally with different models.

 ## HOW TO & DIY?

 ###### Step 1.
-Install Anaconda3 environments for models you plan to use
+Install Anaconda environments for models you plan to use

 **vqgan-env-gumbel-imagenet** - Env for gumbel and imagenet